-The Castle System
+The Castle system

-All students and staff at ISR are placed in one of four castles which are represented by a colour and Latvian castles: Cēsis, Bauska, Rundāle & Turaida.
+At ISR, all students and staff belong to one of four castle teams which are all represented by a colour and Latvian castles: Cēsis, Bauska, Rundāle, and Turaida.
 Family members are always placed in the same castle.
-The Castle system motivates children to develop a sense of sportsmanship and team spirit through positive competition.
-Students can achieve points for their castles for participation in competitive events such as castle assemblies, sports days or break-time tournaments organized by students, for significant academic achievements or positive behavior noticed by staff in the school which is in line with the IB Learner profile, school expectations and classroom essential agreements.
+The castle system encourages children to develop a sense of good sportsmanship and team spirit through positive competition.
+Students can achieve points for their castles for participation in competitive events such as school assemblies, sports days, or breaktime tournaments organized by students and staff.